Azure/onboarding-guidance/SQLDB/create-server-and-import-database.md

 # Importing a Database

-Now that you have a running logical SQL Server you can start the import databse process.
+Now that you have a running logical SQL Server you can start the import database process.

 * Click on the SQL Server to open the Server blade
 * Press "Import Database" from the menu at the top